AnonymHax/Huygens-Fresnel/README.md

 To compensate for GPU lack, I use multi-core support of CPU in the script, therefore the number of core also plays a direct role in the computing time.

 The necessary toolboxes which are not installed will now be displayed explicitly when running interferenceMain.m.
-Installing any missing toolbox is a very easy process, free under EPFL license,  which can be done by searching it’s name for each through the interface displayed by clicking on "Add-ons" in the "Home" tab of Matlab.

 Note: If using a custom image for diffraction pattern, one need to be careful to use much higher definition than the final source size to have good results,